© Unofficial Royalty 2024

 September 17, 1767 – Death of Prince Edward of Wales, Duke of York and Albany, son of Frederick, Prince of Wales and the brother of King George III of the United Kingdom, at the Prince’s Palace in Monaco; buried at Norfolk House, St. James’s Square in London, England; buried at Westminster Abbey in the Hanover vault under the central part of the Henry VII Chapel

 Edward was the second of the five sons of Frederick, Prince of Wales (who predeceased his father King George II), and held a high place in the line of succession to the British throne for his entire life.
 In 1760, when Edward’s brother succeeded to the throne as King George III, Edward was named a privy counselor and was the heir presumptive to the British throne until the birth of the future King George IV in 1762.
 Edward was destined for a career in the Royal Navy, a short career due to his early death.
-In 1767, while serving in the Mediterranean, Edward became ill while on the way to Genoa.
+In 1767, while serving in the Mediterranean, Edward became ill while traveling to Genoa.
 He was taken to Monaco, the nearest port.
 Despite the care arranged by Honoré III, Prince of Monaco, 28-year-old Edward died at the Prince’s Palace in Monaco on September 17, 1767.

 Unofficial Royalty: Prince Edward of Wales, Duke of York and Albany